sofa-org/sofa-gitbook/user-guide/earn.md

 1. **Signature Request**: A signature request window will appear first.
 Click **Sign** to authorize.
 2. **Trade Execution**: After signing, a confirmation window will appear.
 Click **Confirm** to finalize the trade.

-✅Ensure both actions are completed to successfully carry out your trade.
+✅ Ensure both actions are completed to successfully carry out your trade.

 ![](../static/Qbdbb1dHgo6wCVx0SYeuN4Dhsyc.png)